makrai/notes/poth2311-adapters-lib.md

 ## Setup

-* grid search over a range of
+* tab A: grid search over
   * common training hyper-parameters, varying
-    * learning rates between {10−5 , 10−4 , 5 · 10−4 , 10−4 , 10−3 } and the
+    * learning rates between {10−5, 10−4, 5 · 10−4, 10−4, 10−3} and the
     * number of epochs between {5, 10, 20, 30}
+  * adapter-specific hyper-parameters
-  * adapter-specific hyper-parameters.
-These, along with the minimum and maximum trainable parameters added across the configurations, are detailed in Table A
+  * the minimum and maximum trainable parameters added across the configurations also in Table A
 * The highest attained performance (and the standard deviation of results across the grid) for the two chosen base models are outlined in Tabs 3 and 4,